pytorch/pytorch/CONTRIBUTING.md

 ### Build only what you need

-`python setup.py build` will build everything by default, but sometimes you are only interested in a specific component.
+`python3 setup.py build` will build everything by default, but sometimes you are only interested in a specific component.

 - Working on a test binary?
 Run `(cd build && ninja bin/test_binary_name)` to